Event organizing

 What is it?

 If you want to organize an event, you need a permit from the municipality.
-This applies, for example, to a fair, carnival, parade or festival.
-For small events, such as a street party or a neighborhood barbecue, reporting to the municipality is often enough.
+This applies, for example, to a street fair, parade, or festival.
+For small events, such as a street party or a neighborhood barbecue, simply notifying the municipality is often sufficient.

 How does it work?